 700 Rockland Ave. (at Brielle Avenue)

 Hours: Greenbelt is open dawn to dusk daily; nature center is open Tuesday-Sunday 10am-5pm (April–October).
-Carousel, in Willowbrook Pond (2 Eton Place, off Richmond Avenue) operates Friday-Sunday 11am-5:45pm in May, Wednesday-Sunday 11am-5:45pm in June ($2 per ride).
+Carousel, in Willowbrook Pond (2 Eton Place, off Richmond Avenue) operates Friday-Sunday 11am-5:45pm in (May–October), Wednesday-Sunday 11am-5:45pm in June ($2 per ride).

 The Greenbelt consists of 2,800 acres of woodlands, wetlands, and meadows.
 It features four major foot trails, each marked on trail maps (available online and at the nature center), and includes three easy-to-moderate trails ranging in length from 3.8 to 8 miles.
 The nature center offers a variety of environmental education programs, summer camps, and other family-friendly events and programs; see the website for a full calendar of events.